sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist376.rst

 Bugfixes
 ~~~~~~~~
+- Fix: Speed degradation when in-constructor GetFrame(0) (e.g. frame-property getter) is used: disable internal Cache object creation.
+- Fix: YUV->RGB limited range matrix accuracy for 10-16 bits, plus use a symmetric rounding in matrix
+  coefficient's integer approximation.
+- Fix: inaccurate ColorBarsHD 10+ bit values.
+Now they are derived from the 32-bit float
+  RGB definitions instead of upscaling a 8 bit precalculated YUV value.
+Add Ramp section the lead-in-lead-out.
+- Fix: GreyScale + SSE2 + RGB32 + matrix="RGB" overflow.
+  Rare usage; "RGB" matrix (Identity) uses a 1.0 coefficient which exceeds the signed 16-bit
+  SIMD limit of 32767 at 15-bit precision.
+Added bounds checking to fallback to C-code for any
+  coefficients >= 1.0 or < −1.0.
 - Fix #448: Resolved an issue where MT_MULTI_INSTANCE filters using relative paths
   (e.g. "video.mp4" or "../image.png") failed under Prefetch() when used in imported
   scripts from different directories.
 The problem occurred because new thread instances did